 Below, we’ll explain four things nobody tells you about filing for disability.
 Some of these disability secrets might even help you improve your application.
 At the very least, you’ll learn how and why the Social Security Administration (SSA) approves some claims — but denies others.

-#1 Thing Nobody Tells You: A College Degree Can Hurt Your Chances for Approval
+#1 Thing Nobody Tells You: A College Degree Can Hurt Your Chances for Approval.

-#2 Thing Nobody Tells You: Your SSDI Payment Equals About 40% of the Wages You Earned While Working
+#2 Thing Nobody Tells You: Your SSDI Payment Equals About 40% of the Wages You Earned While Working.

 Much like regular Social Security retirement benefits, Social Security disability insurance (SSDI) payments can’t replace 100% of your work income.
-And that’s because legislators never intended it to cover more than half your usual monthly paycheck.
+And that’s because law makers never intended it to cover more than half your usual monthly paycheck.
 What that means is, filing for disability can help if you cannot work due to health issues.
 The amount you get is based on averaging your highest paychecks earned over your lifetime.
 Expecting Social Security benefits (either retirement or disability) to replace your work paychecks is simply not realistic.

-#3 Thing Nobody Tells You: It’s Impossible to Print, Download or Grab a Paper Application Form Anywhere Online or In Person To Fill Out At Home
+#3 Thing Nobody Tells You: It’s Impossible to Print, Download or Grab a Paper Application Form Anywhere Online or In Person To Fill Out At Home.

 Filing online lets you fill them out at your own pace and save your progress as you go.
-When filing for disability by phone, the SSA agent you’re talking to fills the form out for you.
-Some applicants insist on seeing a hard copy and verifying their information before submitting it to the SSA.
+When you apply by phone, the SSA agent you’re talking to fills the form out for you.
+Some people insist on seeing a hard copy and checking their information before giving it to the SSA.
 If that describes you, then filing for disability with help from an attorney is your only option.
 Here’s what you need to get started, whether you’re filing for disability on your own or with an attorney’s help.
-Both ways to apply are completely free, but a lawyer makes you more likely to get approved and paid faster.
+Both ways to apply are completely free.
+However, a lawyer makes you nearly 3x more likely to get approved and paid faster.

-#4 Thing Nobody Tells You: Filing for Disability Only After You’ve Already Run Out of Savings Is a Huge Mistake
+#4 Thing Nobody Tells You: Filing for Disability Only After You’ve Already Run Out of Savings Is a Huge Mistake.

 You May Qualify for Legal Assistance